flowersinthesand/portal/documentation/api.md

 ### `prepare(connect, cancel, options)`

 A function that is called before the socket tries to connect and determines whether to allow the socket to try to connect or not when a physical connection is needed.
-In other words, if the option `sharing` is `true` and there is an available shared socket, the function will not be executed.
 The function receives three arguments: The callback to connect, the callback to cancel and merged options object.
 You can use this when the opening handshake is needed, the user is needed to be authenticated and the option is needed to be managed by the server.
 The default function simply executes the connect function.

+**Note**

+If the option `sharing` is `true` and there is an available shared connection, this function will not be executed.

 ```js
 {